 Vitamin B3 (Niacin)

 Vitamin B3 (Niacin) is a water-soluble B vitamin found naturally in some foods and sold as a supplement.
 Nicotinamide (niacinamide), niacin (nicotinic acid), and nicotinamide riboside are three forms or vitamers of vitamin B3.
 Vitamin B3 (Niacin) is a precursor for coenzymes nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP).
 Plants and animals can produce vitamin B3 or niacin from the amino acid tryptophan.
-Niacin works in our body as a coenzyme and helps more than 400 enzymes dependent biological reactions.
-The antioxidant niacin helps to convert nutrients into energy, create cholesterol and fats, and repair DNA.
-A dietary supplement of vitamin B3 is beneficial for the treatment of pellagra, a disease caused by niacin deficiency.
+The main health benefits of niacin or vitamin B3 are in our body as a coenzyme it helps to control more than 400 enzymes dependent biological reactions.

 Nicotinic Acid and Nicotinamide

 Nicotinic acid (Niacin) was first prepared commercially by the oxidation of nicotine.
-Another commercial method is the vapour phase oxidation of 3-methyl-pyridine (β-picoline) in presence of a vanadium and iron catalyst.
+Another commercial method is the vapour phase oxidation of 3-methyl-pyridine (β-picoline) in the presence of a vanadium and iron catalyst.

 Sources of Vitamin B3

-Animal source | Amount (mg / 100g) |
+| Animal source | Amount (mg / 100g) |

 Plant source | Amount (mg / 100g) |

-Tuna, yellowfin | 22.1 | Peanuts 14.3 | 14.3 |
+| Tuna, yellowfin | 22.1 | Peanuts 14.3 | 14.3 |

-Salmon | 10.0 | Sunflower seeds | 7.0 |
+| Salmon | 10.0 | Sunflower seeds | 7.0 |

-Turkey | 7-12 | Almonds 3.6 | 3.6 |
+| Turkey | 7-12 | Almonds 3.6 | 3.6 |

-Chicken | 7-12 | Mushrooms, white | 3.6 |
+| Chicken | 7-12 | Mushrooms, white | 3.6 |

-Beef | 4-8 | Brown rice | 2.5 |
+| Beef | 4-8 | Brown rice | 2.5 |

-Pork | 4-8 | Avocado | 2.6 |
+| Pork | 4-8 | Avocado | 2.6 |

-Tuna, white, canned | 5.8 | Potato, baked, with skin | 1.4 |
+| Tuna, white, canned | 5.8 | Potato, baked, with skin | 1.4 |

-Cod-fish | 2.5 | Corn (maize) | 1.0 |
+| Cod-fish | 2.5 | Corn (maize) | 1.0 |

-Eggs | 0.1 | White rice | 0.5 |
+| Eggs | 0.1 | White rice | 0.5 |

-Milk | 0.1 | Kale | 0.4 |
+| Milk | 0.1 | Kale | 0.4 |

 Dietary Allowance

 The Recommended Dietary Allowance (RDA) of niacin can be measured in milligrams (mg) of niacin equivalents (NE).
 1 mg of NE = 1 mg niacin or 60 mg of the essential amino acid tryptophan.

 The Tolerable Upper Intake Level of niacin for all adults 19+ years is 35 milligrams.

-The Recommended Dietary Allowance (RDA) for adults 19+ years are:
+However, the Recommended Dietary Allowance (RDA) for adults 19+ years is:

 - 16 mg NE for men